INN/docs/staffing/job-descriptions/INN-support-training-manager-2015.md

 Specifically, they will own our support process (and, we hope, make it even more awesome), including:

-- communicating with members and clients
+- Communicating with members and clients
-- refining our support and project management workflow
+- Refining our support and project management workflow
-- resolving bugs and issues (collaborating with other team members when needed)
+- Resolving bugs and issues (collaborating with other team members when needed)
-- writing great documentation to help people maximize their use of the products we build and reduce our support volume in the long-run
+- Writing great documentation to help people maximize their use of the products we build and reduce our support volume in the long-run

 **Who are we?**